vplesko/OrbLang/docs/pages/functions.md

 ```
 {: .code-error}

 Functions can be declared by ommiting the function body.
+A declared function may be defined later in the code.

 ```
 fnc square (x:f64) f64;
 ```

+> There is a convention to name your functions and macros as `MODULE_NAME.FUNCTION_NAME`.
+If the function or macro is not intended to be called directly by your users, its name should be prepended with a minus: `MODULE_NAME.-FUNCTION_NAME`.
+A lot of functions and macros from **base.orb** don't follow this convention for the sake of user convenience.